mcgillies/FantasyPreds2023/README.md

 # FantasyPreds2023
 MLB fantasy predictions for the 2023 season
+Note: These rankings should not be used exactly to draft your team, but to identify players that are over/under ranked on your respective draft site.
+These rankings more identify the upside of players, as they are heavily favoured towards advanced metrics and batted ball data.
+For example, Matt Chapman should never be drafted #9 overall, however this indicates he has potential to outperform his ADP by a significant amount.
 # Full Rankings [here](FantasyBaseball2023Rankings.csv)
 ## Batter Rankings [here](HitterRankings.csv)
 ## Pitcher Rankings [here](PitcherRankings.csv)